 Shauneen Lambe and Aika Stephenson established Just for Kids Law in 2006.
 Shauneen, a barrister and an attorney, had previously acted for death row defendants in the US, and Aika, a solicitor, had become a lawyer after working with the youth offending team and remand prisoners at Feltham Young Offenders Institution.

-2015 – Children’s Rights Alliance for England (CRAE) became part of Just for Kids Law to enhance our research, policy and lobbying work.
-CRAE is one of the most extensive children’s rights coalitions in the world, with more than 100 members.
+2015 – Children’s Rights Alliance for England (CRAE) becomes part of Just for Kids Law to enhance our research, policy and lobbying work, and the Youth Justice Legal Centre (YJLC) is established to provide young people, their families and professionals with legal knowledge and expertise about children’s rights in the criminal justice system.